mekanixms/mcp-mqtt-bridge/README.md

 ## Default Topics

-The server automatically subscribes to below topics.
-Change them to your needs.
+The server automatically subscribes to topics in .env Change the topics in .env to your needs.
-- claude/commands
-- claude/status
-- devices/#
-- mqdevcmds
-- mqperipheralcmds
-- statusupdate
-- DEVCONF
-- PRESENCE
-- DEVLASTWILL
-- DEVONLINE
-- mqhomeintercom
-- DISPLAY
-- SETMIN
-- SETMAX

 ## Running the Server